 Students must complete three years full-time residence.
 Students entering the program with a BA must earn the degree within eight years, and students entering the program with an MA must earn the degree within seven years.

-A reading knowledge of two major foreign languages (normally modern European, classical Greek, or Latin) must be demonstrated by passing written translation examinations.
+A reading knowledge of two major languages other then English must be demonstrated by passing written translation examinations.
 The completion of the language requirement at another university does not exempt the student from the Brandeis requirement.

 All candidates for the PhD are required to pass an oral examination in the historical period in which the candidate expects to write a dissertation.
 Beginning with the fall 2013 entering class, each student will submit a field essay of approximately 20 pages to the examining committee at least one week before the exam.
 The essay will identify topics of scholarly concern and critical debates in the field and explain their significance.
 This examination is taken no later than the first of October during the fourth year and must be passed by the unanimous vote of the committee members.
 PhD students enrolled before fall 2013 need to take the exam no later than the first of November.